100 Effective Accommodations

 - Have student repeat directions.

-- Have student repeat lesson objective.
+- Have student repeat lesson objectives.

 - Ask frequent questions.

-- Change question level.
+- Change the question level.

 - Change response format (e.g. from verbal to physical, from saying to pointing.)